adkap2/Self-Driving-Car-Simulator/README.md

 <img src="figures/predictedvstarget.png" alt="alt text" width=800 height=300>

 - I used mean squared error to evaluate the loss metrics on the model
+- The base model I used assumed zero gradient in steering
+- Oddly enough, when running the model for more than 4 epochs, the accuracy dropped linearly

 <img src="figures/accuracy.png" alt="alt text" width=400 height=300>